 The Eastridge to BART Regional Connector (EBRC) will add 2.4 miles of double track light rail along Capitol Expressway in San Jose.
 This segment extends the SCVTA light rail system from the Alum Rock station to Eastridge Transit Center, entirely within the City of San Jose.
 The alignment traverses through a mixture of residential, commercial, industrial, and undeveloped areas.
 The proposed light rail alignment consists of an elevated guideway to the side and in the median of Capitol Expressway on retained earth and structure.
 There are no new at-grade automobile crossings, but there will be two pedestrian at-grade crossings at Eastridge Station.
 Resolution ST-88 dated May 24, 2007, grants SCVTA's request for approval of its Capitol Expressway Light Rail Safety and Security Certification Plan (SSCP) dated March 2, 2007.
 Utility Relocation is underway and Station Art Enhancement Community meeting ongoing.
 Construction to begin 2024.
 Full Funding has been secured for this project and it will go out for advertisement in late 2023.
-No updates.
+Bids for construction were opened and they were higher than the available budget.
+VTA Board members will evaluate whether Measure A can cover the increased cost.
+No update.